How will the Federal Budget affect you?

-With the release of the 2014-15 budget on May 13, the fear of the unknown and persistent leaks and rumours were replaced with a degree of uncertainty about how this budget, described by many as one of the toughest in recent times, will affect consumers.
-CHOICE has analysed the budget papers and can reveal what it means for Australians.
+With the release of the 2014–15 Federal Budget on May 13, the fear of the unknown and persistent leaks and rumours were replaced with a degree of uncertainty about how this budget, described by many as one of the toughest in recent times, will affect consumers.
+CHOICE has analysed the Federal Budget papers and can reveal what it means for Australians.

 If you or your family gets sick